CycloLang/MiniCyclo/Docs/miniCyclo.md

 # MiniCyclo Docs

 MiniCyclo is a subset of Cyclo.
 With the sole exception of the `$print()` function, all MiniCyclo code is valid Cyclo code.
 MiniCyclo removes almost all the syntaxtic sugar from Cyclo.
+A full grammar of Cyclo is avaible at `miniCyclo.bnf`

 The full list of restrictions is as follows: